bpartridge/PyPhi/README.md

 that folder will then contain `python/_install` which will be the `$PYTHONHOME` whose `bin/python` can be executed on the Phi.
 See `mic_task.sh` for a usage example.

+Tested on the Babbage cluster at NERSC as part of the MANTISSA project funded by the DOE Applied Math program.

 ## REQUIREMENTS